Planet-Caravan-Studios/Planet-Caravan-Analytics-Toolkit/README.md

 ## Install via NPM

 If you're building a Node project, you can install this plugin as an NPM package.
-Here's the link (https://www.npmjs.com/package/planet-caravan-analtyics-toolkit)
+Here's the link (https://www.npmjs.com/package/planet-caravan-analtyics-toolkit).

+`npm i planet-caravan-analtyics-toolkit`

 ---